unee-t/apienroll/README.md

 ## When the Lambdas have been deployed to AWS:

 Logs are available in the AWS Cloudwatch for your environment under `log groups` >> `/aws/lambda/apienroll`

+## Check if things were correctly deployed:

+You can check if a build has been completed successfully in a given environment by checking the AWS ECS >> Task Definition

+**TODO: add more information on how we can find more info on the date of the latest Task that was run (date, build, etc...)**

+# Common issues:

+## API Access token issues:

+If you change the AWS Secret for the API_ACCESS_TOKEN then you MUST redeploy all the codebase
+- frontend
+- apienroll
+- unit
+- invite
+- lambda2sqs
+- etc...

 # More information: